-Lithium and sodium are flammable, water-reactive, corrosive solids; dangerous when exposed to heat or flame.
+Lithium and sodium are flammable, water-reactive, corrosive solids that are dangerous when exposed to heat or flame.
 They react violently with water to produce flammable hydrogen gas and solutions of corrosive metal hydroxides.
 Hydrogen gas may be released in sufficient quantities to cause ignition.
-Do NOT "scale up" this demonstration using larger pieces of sodium or lithium!
+Do not "scale up" this demonstration using larger pieces of sodium or lithium!
 These metals are shipped in dry mineral oil.
 Store them in mineral oil until immediately before use.
 Do not allow these metals to stand exposed to air from one class period to another or for extended periods of time.
 Purchasing small, pre-cut pieces of lithium and sodium greatly reduces their potential hazard.
-Calcium metal is flammable in finely divided form and reacts upon contact with water to give flammable hydrogen gas and corrosive calcium hydroxide.
-Magnesium metal is a flammable solid and burns with an intense flame.
 Perform this demonstration in a well-ventilated lab only.
 Do not handle any of the metals with bare hands.
-Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
+Wear chemical splash goggles, chemical-resistant gloves and a chemical-resistant apron.
 All students or spectators should also be wearing chemical splash goggles during this demonstration.
-Use a Class D powder fire extinguisher such as dry sand for reactive metals.
-Please review current Material Safety Data Sheets for safety, handling, and disposal information.
+Use a Class D powder fire extinguisher, such as dry sand, for reactive metals.
+Please review current Safety Data Sheets for safety, handling and disposal information.